tpope/vim-fireplace/README.markdown

 make do with eval, which mostly works.)
 Next, fireplace.vim doesn't provide indenting or syntax highlighting, so you'll want [a set of Clojure runtime files](https://github.com/guns/vim-clojure-static) if you're on a version of Vim earlier than 7.4.
-You might also want [classpath.vim][] to run code when no REPL is available.
+You might also want [leiningen.vim][] for assorted static project support.

 If you don't have a preferred installation method, I recommend installing [pathogen.vim](https://github.com/tpope/vim-pathogen), and